(This is a reader gun review contest entry, click here for more details – enter by December 19th!)

 The front and rear flat-bottom slide serrations allow for a secure hold when pulling back the slide.

 The PPQ is a very simple design in the vein of GLOCKs, and the few controls on the pistol are right where you need them to be.
-Something I love in particular is the slide release, which is not only larger than the GLOCK, but completely ambidextrous.
+Something I love in particular is the long, flat, slide stop/slide release lever, which is larger than the GLOCK, but completely ambidextrous.
 My thumb easily reaches the release without having to alter my shooting grip at all.
 Even though I’m right handed, I practice shooting with my left as much as I can.
 Sure enough, my left thumb can release the slide just as effortlessly as my right.

 The magazine release is also handy; Walther switched from the paddle release in order to appeal to the American shooting market, and by all means I feel they made the right choice.
 This release is also reversible; in a number of seconds, it can be refitted to accommodate a lefty.

-A MIL-STD-1913 Picatinny Accessory Rail comes standard on the dust cover.
+A MIL-STD-1913 Picatinny rail comes standard on the dust cover.
 While I’m personally not a fan of adding lights or lasers to my pistols, I know some other people are.
 It’s especially a nice advantage if this is going to be your nightstand gun.

 The PPQ’s trigger is in the same style of a GLOCK; the pistol will not fire unless the drop safety is pulled.
 “Eh, just another GLOCK copy,” you say?
 Not so fast.
 The moment I first fired the PPQ, I knew the trigger was in a league of its own.
 If there’s only one novelty of the PPQ that can without question set it apart from other pistols on the market, this is it.

-Walther calls it the ‘quick-defense’ trigger.
+Walther calls it the quick-defense trigger.
 The pull is so light and smooth at only 5.6 pounds, with a .1-inch reset (awesome!) and .4-inch travel.
-Trust me, with this kind of a trigger, you can’t only shoot the PPQ fast, you can shoot it accurately too.
+Trust me, with this kind of trigger travel, you can’t only shoot the PPQ fast, you can shoot it accurately too.
 It’s a marked improvement over any other pistol I’ve ever fired, and it’s what I look forward to the most when I shoot the PPQ on the range.

 The PPQ has a Tenifer finish applied to the barrel and slide.
 Tenifer is a ferric nitro carburized hardening that diffuses carbon and nitrogen.
 It’s one of the most corrosion/wear resistant finishes you could ask for on a production pistol.